 What is Differential Backup, Pros

 - Creating differential backups can be very rapid compared to creating a full backup.
 A differential backup saves just the data that has changed since the full backup after the differential backup is established.
-This allows creating regular data backups, which decrease the risk of data loss.
+This allows for creating regular data backups, which decreases the risk of data loss.
 Nevertheless, before you recover a differential backup, you should restore its base.

 - Therefore recovering from a differential backup will really bring additional tips and efforts than recovering right from a full backup because a pair of backup files are necessary.